 It was first discovered in Russia’s Ural Mountains in the mid-1800s.
-It immediately became popular with Russian nobility.
+It immediately became popular with the Russian nobility.
 Pieces accented with tiny demantoid garnets became a staple of Edwardian jewelry.

 Rhodolite – is the most valuable red garnet.
 It has a dark purplish-red to light reddish-purple hue.
 Its saturation is strong, with good brilliance and little extinction.
 Gems are often remarkably free of inclusions that might reduce clarity and brilliance.

 Spessartine is the most valuable orange garnet.
 Large, fine-quality stones sell at a premium.

 As with star corundum, tiny needles of rutile cause asterism in some garnets.